 Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will we ensure it is implemented well?
 Lead by?
 When will we review implementation?
 To enable children to enjoy learning, see its relevance and make better progress All FSM pupils will have their trips paid for.
 All parents are given the option to meet with the Headteacher to discuss payment if it is an issue.
 This includes residential trips, e.g. Woodrow House in Y5 and Marchants Hill in Y6.
 Having wider life experiences will impact on their ability to be creative and place the broad curriculum they are studying in a real life context.
 Ensure all letters sent out have accurate information for FSM/PP children Where children are not widely accessing enrichment opportunities, the Inclusion DHT offers activities to meet their individual interests or needs.
-SLT Ongoing To provide children with wider opportunities within the school day and after school A well-qualified and experienced Sports Coach will run lunch time clubs and after school clubs covering a wide range of sports.
+SLT Ongoing To provide children with wider opportunities within the school day and after school Two well-qualified and experienced Sports Coach will run lunch time clubs and after school clubs covering a wide range of sports.
 PP pupils will either be invited along or given priority if all children are invited.
 Music lessons and musical experiences are also provided by an experienced Music specialist teacher.
 All FSM pupils will also have their music lessons paid for.
 Having wider life experiences will impact on their ability to be creative and place the broad curriculum they are studying in a real life context.
-Observations of clubs Monitoring of attendance from PP pupils Sports Coach, PE coordinat or and Music coordinat or Ongoing To ensure that provision for PP pupils is coordinated and evaluated for impact Inclusion Deputy Head to focus on PP pupils within the SLT monitoring process, monitor interventions using Provision Tracker and evaluate its impact.
+Observations of clubs Monitoring of attendance from PP pupils Sports Coaches, PE coordinat or and Music coordinat or Ongoing To ensure that provision for PP pupils is coordinated and evaluated for impact Inclusion Deputy Head to focus on PP pupils within the SLT monitoring process, monitor interventions using Provision Tracker and evaluate its impact.
 Leadership is essential to ensure that the right approach is targeted for the right pupils, that all teachers and support staff are accountable for knowing who PP pupils are, what their gaps are, and for ensuring that high quality learning experiences support pupils to make accelerated progress.
 SLT monitoring discussions during weekly meeting Clear centralised recording and evaluation of strategies in place for individuals and, where appropriate, provision maps Half termly checks on school data / Target Tracker gap analyses for PP Inclusion DHT Half termly

-Outcomes for Academic Year 2017-18
+Outcomes for Academic Year 2018-19

-- The provision put in place last academic year has had a positive result on data outcomes at EYFS, KS1 and KS2 for PP pupils in Reading, Writing and Maths. - Attendance for PP pupils is now exactly in line with that of non-PP pupils, showing that monitoring and intervention last year was effective. - The Nurture approach is supporting disadvantaged pupils in their social and emotional development, which should continue to have a positive impact on both wellbeing and behaviour. - Staff within the school are aware of who their PP children are, and how they are being supported by the school. - Systems are in place (Mathematics Mastery, PiXL1 etc.) to further improve attainment at KS1. - Vulnerable families will be further engaged by our Parent Support Worker, which should improve the amount of involvement these families have with the school, and thereby improve the level of support for their children. - The school development plan for 2018-19 will focus upon developing the writing curriculum across the school to improve progress and attainment in writing. - PP children enjoy a broad and balanced school experience, with the opportunity to take part in trips, sports clubs and music lessons. - The appointment of new staff in targeted roles such as learning mentors and PiXL intervention teacher has resulted in more provision and success for our PP pupils.
+- Attendance for PP pupils is in line with that of non-PP pupils, showing that monitoring and intervention last year was effective. - The Nurture approach is supporting disadvantaged pupils in their social and emotional development, which should continue to have a positive impact on both wellbeing and behaviour. - Staff within the school are aware of who their vulnerable children are, and how they are being supported by the school. - Systems are in place (Mathematics Mastery, PiXL etc.) to further improve attainment at KS1. - Vulnerable families will be further engaged by our Parent Support Worker, which should improve the amount of involvement these families have with the school, and thereby improve the level of support for their children. - PP children enjoy a broad and balanced school experience, with the opportunity to take part in trips, sports clubs and music lessons. - The appointment of a new Sports Coach should increase the amount of sport and activities on offer to Pupil Premium pupils.